Toronto Public Library and Markham Public Library

 Tour is open to registered OLA Super Conference attendees.

 Cost is $35, space is very limited.
 Purchase your ticket at the time of conference registration.
-Stand-by space will be first come, first served on February 1.
+Stand-by-space will be first come, first served on the day of the tour.

 North York Central Library Renovation

 Service has been restored to the 30-year-old North York Central Library, Toronto Public Library’s largest circulating branch.
 Designed by DSAI, the project doubled available public seating and inviting visitors in to this exciting, vibrant space.

 This includes the Circulation/Browsery department, Children’s and Teen Zone, the Creation Loft (including a Digital Innovation Hub and Fabrication Studio); the Language, Literature and Arts department, and the Business/Science & Technology department.